Myron L. Gordon: Education and career

+Leo B. Hanley.
+He ran again the following year, and this time defeated incumbent judge Elmer W. Roller.
+He served a full six-year term as circuit judge and was re-elected in 1960.

+In 1961, he sought election to the Wisconsin Supreme Court in the seat being vacated by the retirement of chief justice John E. Martin.
+Gordon survived the nonpartisan primary in March 1961, and went on to face former state attorney general Stewart G. Honeck in the general election.
+Gordon prevailed with 52% of the vote in the April general election.

 Federal judicial service

 Gordon was nominated by President Lyndon B. Johnson on January 16, 1967, to the United States District Court for the Eastern District of Wisconsin, to a new seat created by 80 Stat.
 75. He was confirmed by the United States Senate on March 2, 1967, and received his commission on March 4, 1967.
 He assumed senior status on February 12, 1983.
 He served in that status until his death on November 3, 2009, in Palm Desert, California.

+Personal life and family

+Myron Gordon was a son of Jewish immigrants Samuel R. and Janet (née Ruppa) Gordon.
+His father was born in Poland and his mother was born in Russia.
+Myron had one older brother, Norvan, who was a medical doctor in Milwaukee County.

+Myron Gordon married Ruth Peggy Siesel on August 16, 1942.
+They had three children together before her death from post-surgical complications in 1973.
+Gordon subsequently remarried, and was survived by his second wife, Myra.